A motherboard is simply a skeleton or channel of communication that holds all the pieces of a PC together.

-If you are only interested in the stock performance of a CPU and most GPUs out there, then no, a motherboard does not really matter much for gaming.
+If you are only interested in the stock performance of a CPU and most GPUs, then a motherboard matters little for gaming.

-You would get the same performance from a Ryzen 7 processor on a high end X570 motherboard as you would get on an entry level A520 motherboard.
+You would get the same performance from a Ryzen 7 processor on a high-end X570 motherboard as on an entry-level A520 motherboard.